MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you don't configure this policy, payment info is imported at first run, and users can choose whether to import it manually during later browsing sessions.

 You can also set this policy as a recommendation.
-This means that Google Chrome imports payment info on first run, but users can select or clear the **payment info** option during manual import.
+This means that Microsoft Edge imports payment info on first run, but users can select or clear the **payment info** option during manual import.

 **Note:** This policy currently manages importing from Google Chrome (on Windows 7, 8, and 10 and on macOS).